Utility-first climate bill in Congress

 A utility-only bill could be paired with measures to tighten safety and oversight on offshore drilling in a way that would make it hard for many lawmakers to vote against it.

-One international energy official welcomed the idea of an utility-only bill, saying it could be a way of beginning to break a deadlock on global efforts to reduce greenhouse gases.
+One international energy official welcomed the idea of an utility-only bill, saying it could be a way of beginning to overcome obstacles to capping gases on global efforts to reduce greenhouse gases.

 "To start with the electricity sector makes sense," Nobuo Tanaka, the head of the International Energy Agency, told reporters.
 "It is a very good way to start, much better than nothing."

-Still, as congressional elections loom in November, time is running short for debate on any complicated bill, especially one that could ultimately raise the cost of energy and household goods.
+Still, as congressional elections loom in November, time is running short for debate on any complicated energy bill moving through Congress, especially one that could ultimately raise the cost of energy and household goods.
 Some Republicans insist even a utility-only measure is a "national energy tax."

-EDF's Krupp praised Obama for hard work on climate, including appearing at international talks last year and directing billions of dollars from the stimulus package to clean energy investments.
+EDF's Krupp praised Obama for hard work on climate, including appearing at international talks last year and directing billions of dollars from the stimulus package to clean energy investments across the country.

 But he said legislation will only pass if Obama pushes senators a little harder.